 Do not rely on reporting the accident to your insurance agent or broker.
 You must report the accident to your insurance company.

 Most insurance companies have telephone numbers for 24-hour claims reporting.
-When you report the accident, make a note of the claim number to prove you reported the claim.
+When you report the accident, keep the claim number that proves you reported the claim.

 What Will Happen After I Report an Accident to My Insurance Company?